hbs-rcs/hbsgrid-docs/docs/trouble.md

     quota.
 You can also run `gio trash --empty` to empty the trash, which may give you enough breathing room to permit NoMachine login.
-2.  **By GUI**: Use a [GUI SFTP client like FileZilla or CyberDuck](https://hbs-rcs.github.io/hbsgrid-docs/syncfiles/#transfer-data-fromto-local-storage) to log into your storage and clean up your home directory.
+2.  **By GUI**: Use a [GUI SFTP client like FileZilla or CyberDuck](https://hbs-rcs.github.io/hbsgrid-docs/syncfiles/#transfer-data-fromto-local-storage) to log into your storage and clean up your home directory by moving/deleting files and emptying your trash folder.

 ### Shell misconfiguration